-When the lines are not required to move with the antenna, they are usually built out of seamless stainless-steel tubing (Figure 10).
-The tubing diameter can vary between 1/2 inch and 3/4 inch; it depends on the total length of the lines and the pressure drop that can be tolerated.
-The sections of tubing are preformed to follow the antenna contours and are connected with Swagelok fittings or welded in place.
-The lines are anchored to the antenna structure and clearly identified "supply" and "return."
+When the lines are not required to move with the antenna, they are usually built out of seamless stainlesssteel tubing (Figure 10).
+The tubing diameter can vary between 1/2 inch and 3/4 inch; it depends on the length of the lines and the pressure drop that can be tolerated.
+The tubing sections are pre-formed to follow the antenna contours and are connected with Swagelok fittings or welded in place.
+The lines are anchored to the antenna structure and clearly identified with the labels "supply" and "return."